sourceallies/hacker-rank-queue/.aws/README.md

 pnpm infra:down:prod
 ```

-> The stack does not deploy the applicaiton!
+> The stack does not deploy the application!

 Build the app, and deploy it to dev: